convertful/wordpress-plugin/readme.txt

 ### Super Early Bird Plan — Until August 20, 2017

-Get Convertful Premium before August 20, 2017 for the best price of $15 per year and take your chance to extend it with the same special price for a year more!
+Get Convertful Premium now to get special Early Bird Plan for $29 per year!

 Convertful offers you a 14-days trial to try all the capabilities of convertful lead-capture technologies.
 That sum really pays off when you see conversions and your email list growing.